cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/overview.rst.txt

 Users connect to the "head" node, from which jobs can be submitted to the individual compute nodes using the :ref:`Slurm management system
 <page_running>` for running tasks.
 An :ref:`page_rstudio` web server and
-a Shiny_ server are also available.
+a Shiny_ server, both managed by KU-IT, are also available.

 **********
  Software